 Teaching creationism as an alternative to evolution is like teaching astrology as an alternative to astronomy.
 Also, teaching creationism introduces religion into scientific discourse.
 People should be free to believe as they wish – that’s the bedrock of free speech – but your religious beliefs cannot change the facts, and that should be emphasised everywhere we look.

 Some people say that, if you want to make children learn more about creationism, then you should send them to a religious school.
 NO!
-That’s most certainly not the answer, because then you’re intellectually hobbling them from seeking fulfillment in the modern world.
-People who grow up with a believe in creationism overruling their knowledge in, and engagement with, science, is terrifying; they won’t be able to contribute to so many parts of our society and knowledge, because they just won’t know anything about them.
-They’ll be stunted in their intellectual growth, and that’s – frankly – treasonous to treat our children in such a horrible way.
+That’s most certainly not the answer, because then you’re intellectually blocking them from seeking fulfillment in the modern world.
+People who grow up a knowledge only of creationism betrays their right to knowledge in, and engagement with, science; without that knowledge; they won’t be able to contribute to our society.
+They’ll be stunted in their intellectual growth, and that’s disgraceful to treat our children in such a horrible way.

 When we don’t understand something, there are two routes we can take.
 We can state that we don’t know and will research a solution, or you can stop research and settle on the belief that a higher power have created it.
 Creationism is the wall to the progression of science; it tells people to stop asking questions and just accept an answer on faith alone.